MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ### Effect on customers and vendors

-For customer and vendor accounts, the batch job adjusts the currency by using the exchange rate that is valid on the posting date that is specified in the batch job.
+For customer and vendor accounts, the batch job uses the exchange rate that was valid on the posting date specified for the batch job to adjust the currency.
 The batch job calculates the differences for the individual currency balances and posts the amounts to the general ledger account that is specified in the **Unrealized Gains Acc.** field or the **Unrealized Losses Acc.** field on the **Currencies** page.
 Balancing entries are automatically posted to the receivables/payables account in the general ledger.

 The batch job processes all open customer ledger entries and vendor ledger entries.
-If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry, which reflects the adjusted amount on the customer or vendor ledger entry.
+If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry.
+The new entry reflects the adjusted amount on the customer or vendor ledger entry.

 #### Dimensions on customer and vendor ledger entries

-The adjustment entries are assigned the dimensions from the customer/vendor ledger entries, and the adjustments are posted per combination of dimension values.
+[!INCLUDE [prod_short](includes/prod_short.md)] assigns the dimensions from the customer or vendor ledger entries to the adjustment entries, and posts adjustments for each combination of dimension values.

 ### Effect on bank accounts